Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

 \begin{assumption}[Monotone Sample Selection] Treatment has a non-negative effect on the sample selection indicator for all individuals, i.e., $S_{1} \geq S_{0}$. \end{assumption}

-Assumption \ref{ASmonotonicity} is a monotonicity restriction that rules out the existence of the observed-only-when-untreated subpopulation and is commonly used in the literature about sample selection \citep{Lee2009, Chen2015,Bartalotti2021}.\footnote{As in \cite{Lee2009}, this assumption can be stated as $S_1\geq S_0$ with probability 1.
-For the sake of simplicity, we assume it holds for all individuals.
-All results can be stated with some straightforward changes if the inequality in Assumption \ref{ASmonotonicity} holds in the opposite direction.} In our empirical application, it imposes that the \emph{Jóvenes in Acción} training program can only move agents into employment.
+Assumption \ref{ASmonotonicity} is a monotonicity restriction that rules out the existence of the observed-only-when-untreated sub-population and is commonly used in the literature about sample selection \citep{Lee2009, Chen2015,Bartalotti2021}.
+In our empirical application, it imposes that the \textit{Jóvenes in Acción} training program can only move agents into employment. {This assumption is plausible if the training program improves the workers' social skills, boosting their performance in job interviews.
+However, this assumption is implausible if the training program stimulates them to pursue further education.}

-Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity} form our first set of assumptions required to partially identify the probability of causation within the always-observed individuals.
+Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity} form our first set of assumptions required to {derive sharp bounds around} the probability of causation within the always-observed individuals.
 Importantly, this set of assumptions has a testable implication, as discussed in Lemma \ref{LErestriction1}.

-Even though these assumptions are sufficient to partially identify $\theta^{OO}$, the identified set can be substantially tightened by additionally imposing that the treatment can only increase the possibly censored potential outcome.
+Even though these assumptions are sufficient to {derive sharp bounds around} $\theta^{OO}$, the identified set {may} be substantially tightened by additionally imposing that the treatment can only increase the possibly censored potential outcome.

 \begin{assumption}[Monotone Treatment Response] Treatment has a non-negative effect on the censored outcome variable for all individuals, i.e., $Y_{1}^{*} \geq Y_{0}^{*}$. \end{assumption}